KaWingLee9/in_house_tools/multiplexed_images_pipeline/README.md

 Note: Parameter `iamge_mpp` in `app.predict` specifies the resolution of the image (aka $\mu m$ of each pixel).
 IMC: 1, MIBI_TOF: 0.5
 ## Expression quantification, cell type classification and in-situ visualization
-Protein expression quantification, data normalization, cell type clustering, cell location, cell morphology etc. could be done using this pipeline (See `.ipynb`).
+Protein expression quantification, data normalization, cell type clustering, cell location, cell morphology, in-situ visualization etc. could be done using this pipeline (See `.ipynb`).
 Raw multiplexed `.tiff` file and segmentation result `_mask.tiff` are used as input.
 __Reference__: Rendeiro, A.F., Ravichandran, H., Bram, Y. et al. The spatial landscape of lung pathology during COVID-19 progression.
 Nature 593, 564–569 (2021). https://doi.org/10.1038/s41586-021-03475-6